 A working group, including Heritage Europe, has been established and met

-in Brussels on September 7th 2011 with a further meeting taking place in April 2012.The aim is to produce a strategy document to directly influence future EU policy on cultural and natural
+for the first time in Brussels on September 7th 2011 with further meetings taking place in 2012 and 2013.The aim is to produce a strategy document to directly influence future EU policy on cultural and natural

 A letter setting out the Alliance's aims, co-signed by Heritage Europe's Secretary General Brian Smith and Europa Nostra's Secretary General Sneska Quaedvlieg-Mihailovic, has been sent to European Commissioner Androulla Vassiliou along with the first jointly produced document "Towards an EU Strategy for Cultural Heritage - The Case for Research"